paraskuk/chatgptui/README.md

 # AskGPT

 AskGPT is a simple web application that uses the OpenAI API to generate responses to user queries using GPT-3 language model.
-This application is built using FastAPI and Jinja2Templates for the frontend.
+This application is built using FastAPI, JS,HTML and CSS for the frontend.

 ## Requirements

 - Python 3.11 or higher
 - openai
 - FastAPI
+- JS
-- Jinja2Templates
+- HTML, CSS

 ## Installation